-The synthesis of [2] catenane L uses the template effect of a copper complex:
+The synthesis of [2]catenane L uses the template effect of a copper complex:

-7. Write the full electron configuration of Cu(0) in its ground state.
-Give the oxidation state of Cu in complex J and write the electron configuration of Cu in the free ion corresponding to J.
+7. Write the full electronic configuration of Cu(0) in its ground state.
+Give the oxidation state of Cu in complex J and write the electronic configuration of Cu in the free ion corresponding to J.

-Electron configuration of Cu(0):
+Electronic configuration of Cu(0):

 Oxidation state of Cu in J:

-Electron configuration of Cu in J:
+Electronic configuration of Cu in J: